aridiosilva/TDD/README.md

 ### Mock Concepts and Definitions

-Below there are four definitions based on the article written by Martin Fowler that sums up the basics everyone should know about mocks:

-- **DUMMY OBJECTS** are passed around but never actually used.
-Usually, they are just used to fill parameter lists.
-- **FAKE OBJECTS** have working implementations, but usually, take some shortcut which makes them not suitable for production (an in memory database is a good example).
-- **STUBS** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
-Stubs may also record information about calls, such as an email gateway stub that remembers the messages it ‘sent', or maybe only how many messages it ‘sent'.
-- **MOCKS** are what we are talking about here: objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
+**MOCKS** are what we are talking about here: objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
+What makes a mock object different from the others (dummy, stubs, fake, spy) is that it uses behavior verification.
+It means that the mock object verifies that it (the mock object) is being used correctly by the object under test.
+If the verification succeeds, it can be considered that the object under test will correctly use the real collaborator.
-- **SPY** is used to introduce a kind of observer for a real object.
-So, you can do asserts on invocations, too.
-In contrast to a mock a spied object still acts like it would do in production.

 ### To Mock or Not to Mock: That Is the Question